amine295/basketball-team-stats/README.md

 # Basketball Team Stats Manager

 ## Project Overview
-For the ITS 211 Introduction to Programming final project, this program manages and analyzes a basketball team's statistics using object-oriented programming (OOP).
+This program manages and analyzes a basketball team's statistics using object-oriented programming (OOP).
 Users can build a 5-player roster, including each Player’s points, rebounds, steals, assists, and blocks.
 Users input information for each Player in a loop until the whole Team is complete.
 Once the Team is entered, the program allows searching for a player by name to retrieve their complete statistics and calculate the Team’s average statistics for each category.

 ---